 This difference is also evident within the realms of government policy.
-Promoting creativity as a source for creating value has not always been given the same amount of attention by economic policy-makers, and parts of the creative industry have not always found their way to the Ministry of Economic Affairs and its agencies.
-On the other hand, attention in national cultural policy was restricted mainly to those sectors on which the goals of the 'specific cultural policy' are focused.
+Promoting creativity as a source for creating value has not always been given attention by economic policy-makers, and parts of the creative industry have not always found their way to the Ministry of Economic Affairs and its agencies.
+On the other hand, attention in national cultural policy was restricted mainly to those sectors on which the goals of 'specific cultural policy' are focused.